The Anterior Cruciate Ligament (ACL) and Sports Injuries

 Ligaments are the structures that attach bone to bone and provide stability to the knee while still allowing the freedom of movement needed to walk, jump, skip, or run.
 There are four ligaments in our knee, the medial and lateral collateral ligaments on the inside and outside, and the anterior and posterior cruciate ligaments located in the middle of the knee.
 The medial and lateral collateral ligaments keep the knee from bending too far inside or outside.
 Alternatively, the anterior and posterior cruciate ligaments keep the knee from sliding too far forward or backward.
 The combination of all four ligaments is what keeps our bones appropriately aligned and our knee stable.

 Functions of the ACL

 Now let’s go back to our athlete.
-One of the most common causes of sudden instability when changing directions is a tear of the anterior cruciate ligament (ACL).
+One of the most common causes of sudden instability when changing directions is a tear of the Anterior Cruciate Ligament (ACL).
 This happens because the ACL has two primary functions.
-We have already talked about the first function, to keep the knee from sliding too far forward, the medical term for this is anterior translation.
+We have already talked about the first function, to keep the knee from sliding too far forward, this is medically known as Anterior Translation.
 The other function of the ACL is to keep the knee stable during rotation.
 The ACL and PCL are called “cruciate” ligaments because they cross over one another.
 This orientation gives significant stability to rotation in the knee.
 When an athlete plants their foot to change direction, the ACL is at maximum tension preventing both rotation and anterior translation.
 When the force from the athlete’s pivot is too much, the ligament fails.
 This causes sudden instability in the knee which can damage other structures in addition to the ACL.